 While it appears that the first few months of 2021 will look much like last year, with expeditions to the kitchen and treks to the bathroom being the extent of our wanderings, we dare to hope to be able to travel again before too long.

-For this article we’ve rounded up all the mentions of destinations throughout our map that appear on the travel media’s Where to Go in 2021 lists.
+For this article, we’ve rounded up all the mentions of destinations throughout our map that appear on the travel media’s Where to Go in 2021 lists.

 NatGeo’s list of Destinations on the Rise is heavy on outdoorsy destinations – national parks and places far from crowds, and predominately in the US and Canada, but they do find room for a few spots for European locations.

 One of the most remote and hard-to-reach places on our map is given prominent billing: Georgia’s Svaneti region.
 Isolated from the rest of the country and surrounded by mountains, Svaneti is a long way from anywhere.
 And the icon of Svaneti, UNESCO-listed Ushguli, is a bone-crunching two-hour 4×4 ride from the closest small-aircraft airfield.
 The effort of getting there is rewarded by hearty food all seasoned with the ubiquitous Svaneti salt.
-Gio, our man in Tbilisi, will treat you to some legendary Georgian hospitality, whether you make the trek all the way to Ushguli or stick to Georgia’s easier-to-reach attractions.

-Romania’s storied Transylvania region is a great place to enjoy a European small town feel with added woodlands, mountains and castles.
+Romania’s storied Transylvania region is a great place to enjoy a European small-town feel with added woodlands, mountains, and castles.
 There’s far more to Transylvania than Bram Stoker’s terrifying Count, as our Romania trip planner Olivia will show you.

 The venerable yellow-bordered magazine picked another couple of oddities in two more of our destination countries.
-The first of them is Hungary’s Hortobagy National Park, a nature reserve of marshes, meadows and pastures rich in birdlife which is just as much home to cranes as cowboys.
+The first of them is Hungary’s Hortobagy National Park, a nature reserve of marshes, meadows, and pastures rich in birdlife which is just as much home to cranes as cowboys.
 Hortobagy is an hour or so from Eger or Tokaj, or a couple of hours from Budapest, so just about a viable day trip.
-The final one is even harder to reach; Greece’s Alonissos Marine Park is an underground treasure trove north east of shipwrecks that require master-diver qualifications.
+The final one is even harder to reach; Greece’s Alonissos Marine Park is an underground treasure trove northeast of shipwrecks that require master-diver qualifications.

 CN Traveler and CN Traveller

-The American (one L in Traveler) imprint is understandably majoring on destinations close to home, with very few mentions for anywhere in Europe, but Italy gets a special mention and in particular a recommendation to visit places other than the obvious tourist magnets of Rome, Florence, and Venice.
+The American (one L in Traveler) imprint is understandably majoring on destinations close to home, with very few mentions of anywhere in Europe, but Italy gets a special mention and in particular a recommendation to visit places other than the obvious tourist magnets of Rome, Florence, and Venice.
 The UK edition makes some interesting picks in Europe however.
 Chania on the Greek island of Crete is highlighted for its delicious cuisine and isolated beaches.
 Finland’s capital Helsinki is highlighted as a cultural tourism destination, with an emphasis on the rich museum and gallery scene along with Helsinki’s summer concerts (and bright bright summer nights to enjoy them).
 Our favorite choice on their list however is Slovenia, the little country at the intersection of Central Europe, Italy and Croatia.
 The whole of Slovenia is a European Region of Gastronomy for 2021, shining a spotlight on the phenomenal food and wine culture of this petite country that’s the same size as Massachusetts yet has just a third of the population.